smart-pix/smart-pixels-ml/docs/api/data_generator.md

 )
 ```

-Same goes for the `validation generator`.
+The same goes for the `validation generator`.

 #### Using the Data Generators
 The data generators can be directly passed to the fit method of a Keras model.